corda/corda/docs/source/design/float/decisions/pluggable-broker.md

 1. Meshes with business opportunities from HPE and Solace Systems.
 2. Would allow us to interface to existing Bank middleware.
-3. Would allow us to switch away from Artemis if we need higherperformance.
+3. Would allow us to switch away from Artemis if we need higher performance.
 4. Makes our AMQP story stronger.

 #### Disadvantages